 These days, with technology changing rapidly and digital cameras becoming more and more ubiquitous, it becomes very easy to be confused by so many voices when it comes to keeping your growing media collection organized.
 However, there are few principles that will help you stay on track and be able to grow and organize your media collection without worrying about the next new technology or next new program that claims to do it all for you.
-Read on to find the principles that will keep your media library insulated from technology changes and help you keep your sanity.
+Read on about the principles that will help you keep media collection organized and protected from technology changes.
+Doing this will also help keep your sanity.

 There is no easy way to say it, but you must bring order to the chaos.
 You must understand and organize your hardware.
 What does this mean?

-Secondly, your plan needs to include what to do after you transfer your pictures from the secondary devices to the main computer.
+Secondly, your hardware plan needs to include what to do after you transfer your pictures from the secondary devices to the main computer.
 Do you erase them?
 For example, I erase my images from both my cameras after transferring them to my main computer.
 This is the simplest way to ensure you don’t have duplicate images.

 If you decide to keep your pictures on the secondary devices, after you have transferred them to the main computer, you have to think how you make sure you don’t transfer them again to the main computer, when you forget you have already done that.
 This is not an easy task to accomplish.
 If you don’t come up with a solution for this you will end up with a lot of duplicates.